rzubek/mies/README.md

 Mies is a static blog generator.
 The user writes a blog as a collection of markdown files, plus a set of shared templates that control their appearance.
 From this input, Mies generates a complete set of HTML pages plus a dynamic front page with most recent posts.

 Some benefits of this tool in particular:

-  - Blog posts are written in enhanced markdown:
+### Blog posts are written in enhanced markdown

-    - Markdown is user-friendly, and provides a good separation between text and its visual representation
+Markdown is user-friendly, and provides a good separation between text and its visual representation.

-    - Our flavor of markdown is enhanced by a variety of extensions, for tables, links, lists, and more: see [the markdig page for the full list](https://github.com/lunet-io/markdig)
+Additionally, our flavor of markdown is enhanced by a variety of extensions, for tables, links, lists, and more: see [the markdig page for the full list](https://github.com/lunet-io/markdig).

-  - Powerful templating
+### Powerful templating

-    - Visual appearance comes from a small number of user-customizable templates
+Visual appearance comes from a small number of user-customizable templates.

-    - Each template is actually a Razor page, so it can contain arbitrary C# code
-    - This makes templates very powerful: one can do extensive customization of behavior just by scripting templates, without touching generator source code
+Each template is actually a Razor page (Razor is a .NET templating engine), so it can contain arbitrary C# code.
+This makes templates very powerful: one can do extensive customization of behavior just by scripting templates, without touching generator source code.

-  - Less is more
+### Less is more

+Mies doesn't have a lot of the "semantic decoration" that is commonly associated with blogs.
+This is intentional.
+A lot of irrelevant information actually doesn't help the reader; they're just decorative elements, distracting, and ultimately useless.

+Some examples of deliberately omitted semantic decorations:
+  - Tags.
+There are no tags on posts, and no tag wordclouds or directories.
+Tags are hugely distracting visually, while at the same time useless to the reader, except in the cases of _very_ large sites.
+  - Calendar sidebar.
+Posts can be timestamped if desired, but there is no sidebar listing of posts by year and month.
+Those calendar sidebars are only good for high-traffic sites that have a lot of content, otherwise they just add visual noise, and brings to attention the gaps in the blog author's writing cadence.
+  - Social buttons or other social media integration.
+Because, really, when is the last time anyone _intentionally_ clicked on one of those "retweet this" buttons?
+These are, again, distracting visually from the content of the page.

+By contrast, this blog generator takes a minimalist approach. **Your words should be the blog's focus,** and everything else should be in the service of this.

+### Simple implementation

-    - This is not an all-purpose tool: it doesn't have a lot of bells and whistles, it only makes simple blogs, and it makes them quickly
+Finally, this is not an all-purpose tool: it doesn't have a lot of bells and whistles, it only makes simple blogs, and it makes them quickly.

-	- Static blog makes for very fast load times, and minimal administrative hassle, compared to a dynamic blog engine like WordPress - I'm not interested in administering web servers and sql databases anymore :)
+But a static blog makes for very fast load times, and minimal administrative hassle, compared to a dynamic blog engine like WordPress - I'm not interested in administering web servers and sql databases anymore :)

-	- It's built in C# on .NET, which I use every day anyway; not having to install big toolchains like Ruby just to update a simple blog is very nice
+Additionally, on a more personal note: it's built in C# on .NET, which I use every day anyway; not having to install big toolchains like Ruby just to update a simple blog is very nice

 # How To Use It